 Thursday, August 22 2019, was Black Women Equal Pay Day!
 A day that is near and dear to me because no matter how hard I work, or the accomplishments I achieve, I am part of the statistic of being unpaid.
 Just because the day has pass we as an industry need to continuously do the work.
 So I put together a list of ways you can take action help close the gap at your job.

-- When hiring black females, take a second look at what position they are coming in at.
+2. When hiring Black females, take a second look at what position they are coming in at.
 It’s easier to open lower title positions to help with diversity initiatives.
 And this is the first way the pay gap is created.
-Use black females previous work experiences, accomplishments and awards as a measurement, not your feelings.
+Use Black females previous work experiences, accomplishments and awards as a measurement, not your feelings.
 This not only helps reduce unconscious bias but provides opportunity and visibility.
 When interviewing ask the hiring manager to see their resume or why they “think” that the position is right for them.
 And if it doesn’t align, speak up.

 Always remember, just because your company has a diversity and inclusion initiative, doesn’t mean everything is roses.
 In order for change to happen, it takes your help.
 If you are interested in knowing how you can be more involved more feel free to reach out and/or remove my diversity debt by read these two articles: